chandanhpcic/docs/source/manual/how-tos/user-local.rst

 .. image:: images/usermanager_groups.png
    :width: 100%

-With the local user manager in OPNsense one can add users and groups and define the privileges for granting access to certain parts of the GUI (Web Configurator).
+With the local user manager in Reticen8 one can add users and groups and define the privileges for granting access to certain parts of the GUI (Web Configurator).

 Adding Users